NIVANorge/Mobius2/docs/mobius2docs/math_format.md

 See the [note on unit errors](math_format.html#note-on-unit-errors) for some tips about how to deal with them.

+## The context location

+If the math expression is the body of a `var` or `flux` declaration, it has a context [*location*](central_concepts.html#components-and-locations).

+For a `var` declaration, the context location is the single location of that state variable.

+For a `flux` declaration, the context location is the source of the flux if it is not `out`, otherwise it is the target of the flux.

 ## Expression components

 ### Block